Brunch & Batter

 How to roast yellow beets

 Roasting is the key to a sweet, tender beet.
-Just wash your beets, wrap them in aluminum, and let the oven do all the work.
+Just wash the beets, wrap them in aluminum foil, and let the oven do all the work.

 Washed yellow beets on a metal tray.